 Aleksandar MilivojevicGraduate student

-I am a third-year graduate student, interested mostly in algebraic topology.
+I am a fourth-year graduate student, interested mostly in algebraic topology.
 I think about rational homotopy theory and what it can say about complex manifolds.
 My advisor is Dennis Sullivan.
 You can find my CV here.

 Some short notes (informal)All manifolds are (unless otherwise stated) smooth, closed, and connected.
 Spaces have the homotopy type of a finite or countable cell complex.
 Minimal models are in the sense of rational homotopy theory.